 Also known as: light gasoil, distillate, AGO, LAGO, HAGO

-Atmospheric gasoil is a distillation cut derived from an atmospheric distillation unit primarily comprised of molecules with 14 to 20 carbon atoms.
-The AGO distillation has a boiling range between 420 and 650F (215 - 343C)
+Atmospheric gasoil is a distillation cut derived from an atmospheric distillation unit, and it is primarily made up of molecules with 14 to 20 carbon atoms.
+The AGO distillation has a boiling range between 420 and 650F (215-343C)

 The primary use of atmospheric gasoil is as a blendstock to make diesel or heating oil.
 However, it must typically go through a distillate hydrotreater first to remove sulfur.
 Diesel is more typically blended from the lighter end of AGO, called light atmospheric gasoil or LAGO.

 The Refinery Reference Desk includes content derived from our industry experts as well as from public data sources such as company websites.
 Nothing herein is intended to serve as investment advice.
 This material is based on information that we believe to be reliable and adequately comprehensive, but we do not represent that such information is in all respects accurate or complete.
 McKinsey Energy Insights does not accept any liability for any losses resulting from use of the content.